Chapter 38 On My Own

 Mom stood there crying, and all the members stood looking at Mom in disbelief.
 There were two missionaries here from Copenhagen.
 Since they are assistants to the Mission President, they have a car.
 They offered to take Mom to the police station so that she could report her car stolen.

-When they got to the police station, the police told Mom that even though the car is in her name, it couldn’t be considered stolen because she and Bent are still married.
-Therefore there was nothing they could do about it.
+When they arrived at the police station, the officers told Mom that, even though the car was in her name, it couldn’t be considered stolen because she and Bent were still married.
+Therefore, there was nothing they could do about it.

 Friday, August 21, 1981

-A few days ago, I took Elisabeth to the fair that was in town.
-While we were there, I saw three teenagers that are members of our ward.
+A few days ago, I took Beth to the fair that was in town.
+While we were there, I saw three teenagers from our ward.
 They are all inactive.
-It’s hard being a member here in Denmark when there is not much support from the friends around you.
+It’s hard being a member here in Denmark when there’s little support from the friends around you.
 You have to be strong and not be afraid to stand out.

 Tuesday, September 1, 1981

-Sander called Mom collect to give her a sob story that he needed 1500 kroner.
-With the messy divorce that mom is going through she didn’t have that kind of money to give to him.
+Sander called Mom collect to give her a sob story about needing 1500 kroner.
+With the messy divorce she’s going through, she didn’t have that kind of money to give him.

 Mom called Bent Ramsdahl to see if he could lend Sander the money.
 To Mom’s surprise, Bent Ramsdahl’s phone had been disconnected.
 Then Mom called one of Bent’s close friends to ask her if she knew what was going on with Bent.
-She told Mom that Bent had sold the house, along with all the land, and moved back to Canada 14 days ago.
+She told Mom that Bent had sold the house and all the land, and had moved back to Canada 14 days ago.

-When Elisabeth heard this, she cried.
+When Beth heard this, she cried.
 She was hurt that her dad had not told her this himself.
 She never got to say bye to him before he left.
-I could maybe understand that he never told Mom or me, but I thought it was heartless that he never called or came by to tell Elisabeth, who is his only child.
+I could maybe understand that he never told Mom or me, but I thought it was heartless that he never called or came by to tell Beth, who is his only child.

 Mom could not believe this news, especially since he supposedly loved the house so much.
-When I stopped by Mom’s place and she told me what happened, she told me she still had a key to Bent’s house.
+When I stopped by Mom’s place, she told me what happened.
+She said she still had a key to Bent’s house.
 Mom gave me the key and asked if I would go over to Bent’s house and have a look around.

 It was nice to be back outside in the fresh air again.
-That house has such a strange smell of mold to it.
+That house has a strange, moldy smell.
 I looked at the garden.
-This was the only place that once was so peaceful to me.
+This was the only place that once seemed so peaceful to me.
 But even that seemed haunted.
 I hurried back to Mom’s place so I could tell her that I was sure that Bent was gone.

 Friday, September 4, 1981